 After the customary introductions and pleasantries,, we went over the basic rules of the ride.

 Other stories from the Yukon you might enjoy….

 Rule 1: Once the dogs are harnessed, never let go of the sled.

 Why?
-Because the dogs love to go; they want to go.
+Because dogs love to go; they want to go.
 And they will happily go without you if you’re not careful.
-A reality Jonathan humbly illustrated when just before we were about to set off, his energetic mutts yanked on his sled pulling it out from under and the were off, leaving him face down (and red-faced) in the snow.
+A reality Jonathan humbly illustrated when just before we were about to set off, his energetic mutts yanked on his sled pulling it out from under and they were off, leaving him face down (and red-faced) in the snow.
 Moments later with orders to “Stay there!”
 I watched Jonathan run after his pups around a bend and out of sight.
 Twenty minutes later, after a fellow staffer on a snowmobile helped to reunite Jonathan with his team, we were on our way as if nothing had happened.

 Rule 2: Use your break.
 Keep a reasonable distance between your lead sled dogs and the sled in front of you.